-- a.
-Any person who has authority: - 1.
-To hire and fire employees; or - 2.
-To set up working policy for any gaming activity; or - b.
-The chief financial officer or other person who has financial management responsibility; - c.
+- b.
+The Chief Financial Officer or other person who has financial management responsibility; - c.
 Any person having management responsibility for a management contract; or - d.
-Any other person designated by the Tribe as a primary management official. - 3.32.
-Primary management official license means a license issued to a Primary Management Official, including individuals hired by or contracted within an employment position with the gaming enterprise. - 3.33.
-Regulatory Agency means the Little River Band of Ottawa Indians Gaming Commission, created by Ordinance Number 04-400-04, or such other Gaming regulatory body created by Ordinance. - 3.34.
-Indian Lands mean all lands now or in the future held in trust by the United States for the benefit of the Tribe acquired by or for the Tribe, or such other lands upon which gaming may lawfully be conducted pursuant to IGRA. - 3.35.
-Secretary means the Secretary of the United States Department of the Interior or his/her designee. - 3.36.
-Service Vendor means any vendor providing goods, services or concessions to any gaming enterprise, other than gaming services or gaming equipment and supplies, in an amount less than \$50,000.00 in any given twelve month period. - 3.37.
-State means the State of Michigan. - 3.38.
-Tribal Court means the Tribal Court and Tribal Court of Appeals of the Little River Band of Ottawa Indians and all other tribal judicial forums now or hereinafter established by the Tribe. - 3.39.
-Tribe means the Little River Band of Ottawa Indians. - 3.40.
-Vendor means a person or business entity selling goods, concessions, or services to a gaming enterprise.

-3.41.
-Tribal Member means an individual enrolled in the Little River Band of Ottawa Indians.
+Any other person designated by the regulatory agency as a Primary Management Official. - 3.28.
+Primary Management Official License means a license issued to a Primary Management Official, including individuals hired by or contracted within an employment position with the gaming enterprise. - 3.29.
+Regulatory agency means the Little River Band of Ottawa Indians Gaming Commission, created by Ordinance #04-400-04, or such other regulatory body created by Ordinance. - 3.30.
+Indian lands mean all lands now or in the future held in trust by the United States for the benefit of the Tribe acquired by or for the Tribe, or such other lands upon which gaming may lawfully be conducted pursuant to IGRA. - 3.31.
+Secretary means the Secretary of the United States Department of the Interior or his/her designee. - 3.32.
+State means the State of Michigan. - 3.33.
+Tribal Court means the Tribal Court and Tribal Court of Appeals of the Little River Band of Ottawa Indians and all other Tribal judicial forums now or hereinafter established by the Tribe. - 3.34.
+Tribe means the Little River Band of Ottawa Indians. - 3.35.
+Tribal Member means an individual enrolled as a member of the Little River Band of Ottawa Indians.